lcsouzamenezes/OpenCatapult/docs/dev-guides/create-task-provider-4.md

-# Create a task provider - Part 4 (Installing the task Pprovider)
+# Create a task provider - Part 4 (Installing the task Provider)

+In this tutorial, we shall show you how to install the task provider we have created.

+## Manual Instalation
-For now, there're two steps to install the task provider
+There're two steps to install the task provider manually

-## Copy the published binary to the plugin folder
+### Copy the published binary to the plugin folder

 If you have run the build script for engine, the plugin folder should be available in
 ```